 The INSERT standard routine will add a record to the beginning of a linked list of records.
 For a detailed illustration of the use of INSERT, see section 4.6.

-It may also add a member to a set data-element.
+The INSERT standard routine will also add a member to a set dataelement.